Morwenn/cpp-sort/doc/sorter-adapters.md

 Unlike other sorters, `counting_sorter::operator()` does not return `void` but the number of comparisons that have been needed to sort the iterable.
 It will adapt the comparison functor so that it can count the number of comparisons made by any other sorter with a reasonable implementation.
-Generally speaking, the number of comparisons of a sort can be used as an heuristic in hybrid sorts and may be constitute interesting information nevertheless.
+The actual number of comparisons needed to sort an interable can be used as a heuristic in hybrid sorts and may constitute an interesting information nevertheless.

 The actual counter type can be configured with the template parameter `CountType`, which defaults to `std::size_t` if not specified.